What visceral fat means for men's health—plus, strategies to manage it

 When the body accumulates fat, it isn’t always just skin deep.
 In the abdominal area, fat can fill all cavities, surrounding vital organs like the intestines, liver, and stomach.
 Having too much visceral fat can mean a higher risk of serious health issues.
 Some studies have pointed to a particular body shape that resembles an apple (such as a person with a potbelly) as being more likely to harbor visceral fat.

-People can collect too much visceral fat because of genetics, which play a part in the shape of your body and how your body stores fat, as well as diet and exercise.
+People can collect too much visceral fat because of genetics, which play a part in the shape of your body and how your body stores fat.
+Diet and exercise are also factors.
 Being inactive and eating too many fatty and sugary foods can help belly fat accumulate.
-Being chronically stressed is another culprit, as the stress hormone cortisol can signal to the body to store more visceral fat.
+Being chronically stressed is another factor, as the stress hormone cortisol can signal to the body to store more visceral fat.

 How to find out if you have visceral fat